geopython/pywps/doc/source/process/index.rst

     logging.debug("Variable content: %s" % variable)
     logging.error("Error occured: %s" % e)

-The logs are printed to standard error, or to file set in the configuration file :ref:`configuration`.
-Log level is set with `logLevel` option, also in thte configuration file.
+The logs are printed to standard error, or to a file set in the configuration file :ref:`configuration`.
+Log level is set with `logLevel` option, also in the configuration file.

 .. toctree::
     :maxdepth: 1